ViniciusLima94/lorenz-cpp/README.md

 ### Compile and run

-- To compile use: g++ numerical.cpp lorenz.cpp simulate.cpp -o simulate
+- To compile use: g++ numerical.cpp lorenz.cpp simulate.cpp -o simulate -fopenmp
 - To run: ./simulate
 - To visualize the results: python plotting.py